This is an Insight article, written by a selected partner as part of GAR's co-published content. Read more on Insight

 Some loan contracts are at rates of interest that are fixed during the life of the loan, while others make provision for the interest rate to change.
 When a loan is at a floating rate, the contract specifies a reference interest rate and a spread relative to the reference.
 For example, US Treasury bonds are at fixed rates.
-In the United States, many residential mortgages are at fixed rates, while others are at floating rates tied to Libor.
+In the United States, many residential mortgages are at fixed rates, while others are at floating rates tied to a reference rate, such as Prime.
 In other countries, mortgages are typically at floating rates but may be fixed for a period such as five years before reverting to floating rates.

 Real and nominal rates

 Interest rates most commonly specify the interest payment in an amount of currency (US dollar, euro, etc.).
 These are called nominal interest rates.
 Somebody who lends money in this way can expect to receive a predictable amount of money, but does not know the extent to which inflation will erode the purchasing power of that money.
 Therefore, some loans specify interest payments that are indexed to a price index such as the CPI.
 For example, the US government has issued Treasury inflation protected securities.
 The return on such a loan, expressed in units of currency, consists of the inflation rate plus a real return (strictly speaking, the mathematical relationship between nominal rates, inflation and real rates also includes a ‘compounding’ term, which is usually small and frequently ignored).

 Unless otherwise specified, rates are normally understood as nominal rates.